Functional Specifications

 - AC-2.4.1: Each task has an “Edit” action accessible from the task list or detail view.

-- AC-2.4.2: The edit form is pre-populated with the current values of all fields.
+- AC-2.4.2: The edit form is pre-populated with the current values of all editable fields, including labels, due date, and checklist items.

 - AC-2.4.3: Saving a valid edit updates the task and returns the user to the task list or board context.